nlxai/chat-sdk/packages/react/README.md

 # React hook wrapper for the NLX Chat SDK

-This package provides a `useChat` [custom hook](https://reactjs.org/docs/hooks-intro.html), making it effortless to create fully custom chat widgets for web and mobile.
+This package provides the `useChat` [custom hook](https://beta.reactjs.org/learn/reusing-logic-with-custom-hooks), making it effortless to create fully custom chat widgets for web and mobile.

 ## Installation